Each of you should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms. — 1 Peter 4:10

 Honoring Christ With Your Talents

 God has given us each a set of unique talents and abilities.
 These talents make up who we are, and they are what make us different from one another.

 So, why did God give us our talents?

-1 Corinthians 4:2 says, “Now it is required that those who have been given a trust must prove faithful.”
-If God has given you a gift, He wants you to embrace it and use it to further His kingdom.
-If we carry out what we have been called to do, He will bless us abundantly.
+If God has given you a gift, he wants you to embrace it and use it to further his kingdom.
+If we carry out what we have been called to do, he will bless us abundantly.

 I encourage you to make it a goal to use your talents to serve Christ in your daily life.
 If you do not know what your spiritual talents are, ask God to reveal them to you.
 Ultimately, the body of Christ can do powerful things when we each use the talents we have been blessed with.

 Grand Canyon University is a Christian university that encourages students to seek out their spiritual talents and find their purpose.
 To learn more about GCU, explore our website or complete the form on this page to connect with a university counselor.

 Approved by the local outreach ministry coordinator of the Department of Spiritual life on September 18, 2023.